 So, smart brands differentiate the products they sell on their own sites.
 Maybe they sell a new, untested product that retail outlets and sites would be hesitant to take on anyway — at least until they’re proven.

-And what better way to prove them that to market them directly and see how they fare?
+And what better way to prove them than to market them directly and see how they fare?
 With those that fare well, Neiweem says, brands can go to their retail partners and tell them, “Here’s what’s really selling and what your customers really want.
 And here’s the new product we’ll be launching to address that need.”

 Far from being competitive, that approach allows the brand to learn about the consumers of its products while also being helpful to the retailers it works with.